Acrylic Paint: Tips and Brands

 Acrylic Paint Brands

-I primarily use acrylic paints, partially because they are easy to use, but also because I can't deal with harsh smells of enamels.
+I primarily use acrylic paints.
+Mostly, this is because I can't deal with the harsh smells of enamels, and don't enjoy the smell of lacquers (but they don't affect me that much).
 Now, understand the "acrylic" refers to the binder in the paint.
 The thinner may be water, alcohol, or even something else.
-But the binding agent is an acrylic of some sort.
+But, the binding agent is an acrylic of some sort.
 Different brands have a different type of acrylic binder.
 Thus, each has a certain use.

 - Comes in several varieties.
-Model Color, Game Color, Panzer Aces, and Flames of War are all thick paint designed for hand-painting.
+Model Color, Game Color, & Panzer Aces are all thick paint designed for hand-painting.
 Model Air is a little bit thinner but still works great for hand-painting.

 - Comes in dropper bottles.
-You must use a palate, and you must thin it (with either the Thinner Medium or water).
+You must use a palate, and you must thin it (Thinner Medium, Airbrush thinner, or water).

 - This stuff is great for painting figures, details, and paint chips.